proxmox/proxmox-backup/docs/gui.rst

 The Proxmox Backup Server web interface consists of 3 main sections:

 * **Header**: At the top.
-This shows version information, and contains buttons to view documentation, monitor running tasks, set the language and logout.
+This shows version information and contains buttons to view documentation, monitor running tasks, set the language, configure various display settings, and logout.
 * **Sidebar**: On the left.
-This contains the configuration options for the server.
+This contains the administration options for the server.
 * **Configuration Panel**: In the center.
-This contains the control interface for the configuration options in the *Sidebar*.
+This contains the respective control interfaces for the administration options in the *Sidebar*.

 Sidebar